CHIA SEED FALOODA

 5. chopped fruits ( I have used chopped apples)

-6. A tall glass.
-I used a champagne glass , that I had .
-That fit the right amount for us.
+6. I used a tall glass, a champagne glass that I had, which fit the right amount for us.

 • Put all of these on the table.

-• Layer the jelly at the bottom , followed by chia seeds, chopped apples ,nuts , payasam and repeat as much as you want .
+• Layer the jelly at the bottom, followed by chia seeds, chopped apples, nuts, and payasam, and repeat as many times as you want.

 • Don't have a tall falooda glass.
 Don't fret , just use your regular glass.